More on Ensemble Forecasting: Spaghetti Plots

-Of course, ensemble forecasting has more routine applications than pinning down the cone of uncertainty for major hurricanes.
-Indeed, weather forecasters use ensemble forecasting on a day-to-day basis to gauge the uncertainty of weather patterns for medium-range (and short-range) prediction.
+Of course, ensemble forecasting has more routine applications than pinning down the the possible tracks for major hurricanes.
+Indeed, weather forecasters use ensemble forecasting on a day-to-day basis to gauge the uncertainty of weather patterns for medium-range (and, of course, short-range) prediction.
 For example, forecasters will look an the ensemble forecasts for specific 500-mb heights in order to assess the uncertainty of regional medium-range forecasts.

 Given that this is only a 24-hour forecast, it's not surprising that there was a high degree of confidence with the predicted position of the 5760-meter height line (and the general 500-mb pattern) over Europe (the blue lines are pretty much in agreement).
 With a ridge over Scandinavia and much of central Europe, for example, a pattern of generally warmer-than-average, dry weather seemed likely over the region at the forecast time.
 There was a bit more uncertainty associated with the closed 5940-meter contour over northern Africa, but any slight shift in the position of this rather stagnant 500-mb high would not have much impact on the weather pattern over northern Africa; it was going to be hot no matter what!

 Okay, now let's look at the 168-hour GFS ensemble forecast from the same run (see below).
 Look at all those lines!
-Is it any wonder why some meteorologists call such a graphical depiction of an ensemble forecast a "spaghetti plot."
-Looks like they would have to use their "noodles" to figure out the forecast.
+Is it any wonder why some meteorologists call such a graphical depiction of an ensemble forecast a spaghetti plot?
+Looks like they would have to use their "noodles" to figure out the forecast!
 Indeed, there was clearly more uncertainty in the forecast, as you would expect from a 168-hour forecast.
 There were even a few blue lines south of the climatological position of the 5760-meter height, suggesting cooler-than-average weather over central Europe - but these were the exception, rather than the rule.
-Eyeballing the mean ensemble forecast (the average position of the 21 members), it seems that there would be warmer-than-average weather over northern Europe around the forecast time (a lot of blue lines north of the climatological position of the 5760-meter height).
-Still, you just never know (hence the uncertainty).
+Eyeballing the mean ensemble forecast (the average position of the 21 members), you might conclude that there would be warmer-than-average weather over northern Europe around the forecast time, given that a lot of blue lines are north of the climatological position of the 5760-meter height.
 Meanwhile, the 168-hour GFS ensemble forecast suggested that it would get warmer over Spain (compared to the 24-hour ensemble forecast) .
 But how much warmer?
-Those red lines (representing ensemble forecasts for the 5940-meter height) are all over the place (lots of spaghetti), with a few lines never really making it to Spain.
+Those red lines, representing ensemble forecasts for the 5940-meter height, are all over the place (lots of spaghetti), with a few lines never really making it to Spain.
 To complete our story, here's the animation of this GFS ensemble forecast out to 360 hours.
 Note how the uncertainty associated with the predicted position of the 5760-meter height grows with time.

-In recent years, as computational power has increased, the ensemble approach has also been applied to short-range forecasting.
-For example, NCEP runs a 21-member ensemble forecast consisting of several short-range models four times a day (at 03Z, 09Z, 15Z and 21Z).
-This Short-Range Ensemble Forecast (SREF, for short) provides weather forecasters with a way to gauge the sensitivity of short-range forecasts to small changes in initial conditions.
-Most of the time, the SREF mean forecast (the average forecast from the 21 members) provides a reasonable starting point for meteorologists to hone their predictions.
-The bottom line here is t hat ensemble forecasting is revolutionizing the way meteorologists use the computer models, both in the short range and medium range.
+As computational power has dramatically increased, the ensemble approach has also been applied to short-range forecasting (we already discussed SREF in the context of the Blizzard of January 25-28, 2015).
+As you learned in our introduction to ensemble forecasting, the ensemble approach provides weather forecasters with a way to gauge the sensitivity of short-range forecasts to small changes in initial conditions.
+Most of the time, the SREF mean forecast (the average forecast derived from the 26 SREF members) provides a reasonable starting point for meteorologists to hone their predictions.
+The bottom line here is that ensemble forecasting is revolutionizing the way meteorologists use computer models, both in the short range and medium range.

 What about forecasts beyond the medium range, at monthly and even seasonal time scales?
-Research has shown that the medium-range forecasting models lose any hint of skill after approximately two weeks; in other words, the line of people becomes so long that the message of the original whisper is too twisted and mangled to be trusted.
+Research has shown that the medium-range forecasting models lose any hint of skill after approximately two weeks; in other words, to return to one of our original metaphors, the line of people becomes so long that the message of the original whisper is too twisted and mangled to be trusted.
 Yet the National Weather Service and many private forecasting companies routinely issue monthly and even seasonal forecasts.
 Let's see how they do it.